Congenital Pulmonary Stenosis Balloon Valvuloplasty

 available if needed.

-- You may need to lie flat for several hours after the procedure without bending your
+You may need to lie flat for a few hours after the procedure without bending your

 legs.
 This will help prevent bleeding.

-- Your healthcare provider may order follow-up tests such as an electrocardiogram or
+You may have follow-up tests, such as an electrocardiogram or an echocardiogram.

 After you leave the hospital:

-medicine to prevent blood clots.
+Ask what medicine you need to take.
 Take pain medicine as needed.

-- You can resume your normal activities fairly quickly.
-But avoid strenuous activities
+You can go back to your normal activities fairly quickly.
+But don't do any strenuous

 bleeding or drainage, a fever, or severe symptoms.